Distributing Desktop Apps

 Disadvantages

-If you want a quick and easy way to distribute your game, then a "self-extracting zip" is a good option.
-These are basically the result of gluing together a zip file and a program that can unzip a file.
+Another quick and easy way to distribute your game is a "self-extracting zip".
+These are basically the result of combining a zip file and a program that can unzip a file.
 Run the program, and the zip file is automatically unzipped in place.

 Archive tools like 7zip have the option to create one of these with a few clicks.